acbsp/bonafide.guru/en/contents.rst

 (C.C., Madhiya, 24.256)

-Thereby Srila Prabhupada by means of His books, into which He has *enclosed* his consent (*siddha mantra*), is ready to accept everyone as His disciple.
+Thereby |SP| by means of His books, into which He has *enclosed* his consent (*siddha mantra*), is ready to accept everyone as His disciple.
 We should really want to receive transcendental knowledge (initiation) from Him and then our life would become successful.
 What